 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Short domestic flights can be an easy way to redeem your frequent flyer miles before they expire, and they can also help keep your travel expenses low.
-Here is how many miles it takes to get a free flight on several popular domestic airlines.
+Short domestic flights can be an easy way to redeem your frequent flyer miles before they expire, and they can also help keep your travel expenses low while making your airline miles worth it.
+Here is how many airline miles it takes to get a free flight on several popular domestic airlines.

 Southwest Airlines Rapid Rewards

 Southwest Airlines tends to have some of the best award flight prices for short-haul and cross-country trips.
-As the airline covers much of the United States, Rapid Rewards are the best airline miles overall.
+As the airline covers much of the United States, Rapid Rewards is one of the best airline miles overall.

 Here are some sample price quotes of what you might pay: